Announcement Type: New/Competing Continuation.

 Under this announcement, only one SDPI Community-Directed diabetes grant will be awarded per entity.
 If a Tribe submits an application, their local IHS facility cannot apply; if the Tribe does not submit an application, the IHS facility can apply.
 Tribes that are awarded grant funds may sub-contract with local IHS facilities to provide specific clinical services.
 In this case, the Tribe would be the primary SDPI grantee and the Federal entity would have a sub-contract within the Tribe's SDPI grant.

 Tribes are encouraged to collaborate with any appropriate local entities including IHS facilities.
-If a Tribe seeks to provide specific clinical or support services, it may implement sub-contracts with these entities in order to transfer funds.
+If a Tribe seeks to provide specific clinical or support services, it may implement a sub-contract with these entities in order to transfer funds.
 The amount of SDPI funding that the Tribe receives remains the same.
 The Tribe, as the primary grantee, arranges with the entity to provide specified services that support the program's plan.
 The entity may request direct costs only.

 When a Tribe sub-contracts with the local IHS facility, application requirements for collaborative arrangements include: